 The term electrolysis was first popularized in the 19th century by Michael Faraday.
 It was a process that helped in the study of chemical reactions in obtaining pure elements.
-Today, this process is commercially important as it is used widely in separating or obtaining pure elements from naturally occurring sources such as ores.
+Today, electrolysis is commercially important as it is used widely in separating or obtaining pure elements from naturally occurring sources such as ores.

 Table of Content